 Every pet lover knows that their furry friend is a member of the family, a faithful companion through thick and thin, so when the vet diagnoses them with canine cancer, it’s nothing short of devastating.
+Often the first question after a diagnosis is, what is the dog cancer treatment cost going to be and can I afford it?
 After the initial shock turns to a calmer state of numbness, the need for more information to make decisions and the reality of high medical bills kicks in.
-What is my dog’s cancer treatment cost going to be and can I afford it?
-What to do?

 Even before there was a pandemic, pet owners had started turning to the Internet to make appeals for help with the high costs of cancer treatment for their beloved pets.
 Doggie parents are typically surprised at how easy and effective this method of fundraising turns out to be.
 More importantly, they are often overwhelmed by the generosity and emotional support they get from friends and strangers alike.